 Loch Ossian, Rannoch Moor

-Rannoch Moor is one of the last remaining wildernesses in Europe.
+Rannoch Moor is one of the last remaining wildernesses in the United Kingdom.
 Loch Ossian is located a short walk from one of the most remote train stations in Scotland- Corrour Station.
 For friends and couples looking for remote romance on a budget, the Loch Ossian Youth Hostel is a fantastic property located right on the loch.

 The Quiraing, Isle of Skye